AlexVasegaard/AlexVasegaard/README.md

 - 👋 Hi, I’m @AlexVasegaard
 - 👀 I’m interested in operations research, decision making, preference structure, and putting it all together through math and code
-- 🌱 I’m currently writing my PhD within multi-criteria decision-making at Aalborg University
+- 🌱 I’m currently a postdoc at Aalborg University specializing in multi-criteria decision-making, evolutionary multi-objective optimization, setwise preference integration and general automation.
-- 💞️ I’m looking to collaborate on operation research and preference modelling methods.
-I am currently working on satelite scheduling, UAV SAR mission, mission success and bus stop allocation problems
+- 💞️ I’m looking to collaborate on operation research and preference modelling methods as I am working on satelite scheduling, UAV routing planning for multiple purposes e.g. search and rescue, vaccine delivery, tornado assessment.
 - 📫 How to reach me on my work email aev@mp.aau.dk